 Handicapping preseason NFL action is a lot like picking winners on the baseball diamond.
 So much of your wager is riding on one position.
 In MLB, it’s the starting pitcher.
 In the NFL preseason, it’s the quarterback – or should we say quarterbacks.

-Finding teams with starting experience on the depth chart is key to cash in during the preseason.
+Finding teams with starting experience on the depth chart is key to cashing in during the preseason.
 Starting QBs may only see a handful of tosses through the first two tune-up games, leaving passing duties to the second, third and sometimes fourth-string pivot.

 Here are four teams who hold their preseason betting value long after the No. 1 QB takes off his helmet:

 QBs: Michael Vick, Nick Foles, Matt Barkley, Dennis Dixon

 New head coach Chip Kelly has been working out his platoon of passers this summer, trying to find which QB best suits his up-tempo offense.
 Vick and Foles split time as the No. 1 last year and there is a movement lobbying for Barkley to take over the offense.
 Dixon could actually slide into the No. 3 spot if the Eagles drop Vick or Foles following camp.

 QBs: Andy Dalton, Josh Johnson, John Skelton, Zac Robinson

 Dalton is maturing into one of the AFC’s best passers and has some experience behind him on the depth chart.
 Johnson has starts under his belt, going back to his days with Tampa Bay, and Skelton started 17 games in three years with Arizona.
 Robinson is currently out of action due to injury, so the preseason load could be spread amongst the top three QBs on the depth chart.